igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 Title: Version control for data science projects
 Date: 2022-08-16 11:00
 Category: Data Science
-Tags: Data Science, Git, Version Control, DVC
+Tags: Data Science, Git, Version Control, DVC, Versioning
 Slug: version-control-for-data-science
 Authors: Ingo Fruend
 Summary: Data science projects consist of code, data and algorithmic ideas.
 If these three factors play together there is a tendency that your projects ends up being a total mess.